VRService

 void

-This function can be used to ensure that the user's in-game head is positioned according to the location of the user's VR headset.
+This method re-centers the CFrame of the user's head to the current location of the VR headset being worn by the user.
+It can be used to ensure that the user's in-game head is positioned according to the location of the user's VR headset.

 Returns